tarantool/doc/sphinx/book/configuration/cfg_logging.rst

 .. _cfg_logging-logging_example:

-**Logging Example:**
+**Logging example:**

 This will illustrate how "rotation" works, that is, what happens when the server is writing to a log and signals are used when archiving it.

-Start with two terminal shells, Terminal #1 and Terminal#2.
+Start with two terminal shells, Terminal #1 and Terminal #2.

-On Terminal#1: start an interactive Tarantool session, then say the logging will go to "Log_file", then put a message "Log Line #1" in the log file:
+On Terminal #1: start an interactive Tarantool session, then say the logging will go to `Log_file`, then put a message "Log Line #1" in the log file:

 .. code-block:: lua